leoelicos/submitted/README.md

 ## Description

-Tech Blog is a full stack application that allows logged-in contributors to view Blogs, create Blogs, edit and delete their own Blogs, comment on other contributor's blogs.
+submitted is a full stack application that allows logged-in contributors to view Blogs, create Blogs, edit and delete their own Blogs, comment on other contributor's blogs.

 This application uses npm packages `express`, `express-handlebars`, `express-session`, `sequelize`, `connection-session-sequelize`, `bcrypt`, `mysql2` and `dotenv`.

 CRUD API calls are also defined for back end development allow a developer to test requests using Insomnia to prepare for front-end integration in the future.

-As defined in [Issues](https://github.com/leoelicos/bcs-14-tech-blog/issues), my future direction for Tech Blog includes options to create Categories and Tags on the front end, as well as select them while creating a Blog.
+As defined in [Issues](https://github.com/leoelicos/submitted/issues), my future direction for submitted includes options to create Categories and Tags on the front end, as well as select them while creating a Blog.
 Currently they can only be created from the back end.

-I made this application to learn about full-stack applications created with Model-View-Controller, and I used GitHub Projects and various Pull Requests to create this app: https://github.com/leoelicos/bcs-14-tech-blog/projects/1
+I made this application to learn about full-stack applications created with Model-View-Controller, and I used GitHub Projects and various Pull Requests to create this app: https://github.com/leoelicos/submitted/projects/1

 ## Table of Contents